Takreem-Jaffery/UML-Diagram-Project/README.md

 **- Customizable Components:** Add, edit, or rename components in diagrams freely.

-**- User-friendly Interface:** Easy-to-use interface built for both novice and experienced users of UML.
+**- User-friendly Interface:** Easy-to-use interface built for both novice and experienced users of UML inspired by UMLetino and StarUML.

 # Technologies Used

 **- Java:** The project is built using Java with a GUI based on Java Swing.

-**- UMLLETINO:** The UML model used in the project is based on UMLLETINO, which supports both Class and Use Case diagrams.

 **- Serialization/Deserialization:** Used for saving and loading diagrams in binary or JSON formats.